orijtech/sourcegraph/doc/dev/background-information/insights/frontend.md

 This setting is responsible for storing insight in some particular setting subject file (personal, org level, or global jsonc file)
-For example, if I created insight with some particular organization, the logic behind the creation page will load jsonc file of organization subject add newly creation insight (its configuration) to this jsonc file and then saves it via our gql API and trigger re-hydration for local settings that you don't need to reload the page to see the last updated settings cascade on the page.
+For example, if I created insight with some particular organization, the logic behind the creation page will load `jsonc` file of organization subject then add newly created insight (its configuration) to this `jsonc` file and then saves it via our gql API and trigger re-hydration for local settings, so you don't need to reload the page to see the last updated settings cascade on the page.

 Also, this setting affects what dashboard will be used to show this insight.

-It is worth mentioning that we use setting cascade subject not only insight configuration but also dashboard configurations.
+It is worth mentioning that we use setting cascade subjects not only for storing insight configurations but also dashboard configurations.
-We will cover this in other sections here.
+We will cover this in other sections further.

 ## Quick intro to the setting cascade